korbelz/WarlordsReduxMe.altis/README.md

 WL2_loadfactioncclasses file is the file to adjust the AI spawn tables for enemy towns

+In-depth editing info can be found here on the wiki: https://github.com/korbelz/WarlordsReduxMe.altis/wiki/How-to-make-edits-to-the-mission

 ## Live stream playlist

 I stream all the dev work I do on redux for a detailed breakdown of all the bugs that get fixed.